 A day before my birthday I reached out via messenger to the mysterious lady, as follows;

 “Hi Carol.
 I’ve thought about this message for many years and the time has come to take the first step.
 I was adopted.
 I received my original birth certificate and it states my name as Barbara Louise Vaughan.
 I’ve always known I was born in Picton and it shows my birth mom’s name as Carol Louise Vaughan.
 I thought this might be you?
 If it’s not, I’m sorry for bothering you.
 If it is, I am interested to know, understanding that you may not want to be in touch with me.
 Either ways, I had to reach out to fulfill my own heart.
 Please know that I do not wish to cause any harm, confusion or interruption to you or your current family.
 I hope you understand.”

 Her response a day later, on my birthday;

 “Yes it’s me.
 I’ve been thinking about where you are.
 I would like to get together sometime.”

-I honestly thought that my message would go into some spam filter and never be seen or read.
+I honestly thought that my message would go into a spam filter and never be seen or read.
 Also, I thought that my search would take months, even years to complete.
 Does she even know it’s my birthday?
 Of course she does, she’s my birth mother!!
 For the next week we talked every night by messenger.
 We swapped information and pictures from our lives.
 It made me smile and cry so much.
 I did in fact look a lot like her.
 I broke down when I saw a photo of me as a two year old standing right there with her.
 Oh my heart.
-Through the exchange of information this is when I learnt that her sister was Lindy.
+Through the exchange of information this is when I learnt that her sister was Linda.
 So mum was right after all in the strangest way.